-The IEC 61511 standard for Functional safety - Safety instrumented systems for the process industry sector, was published in the year 2003 as the process sector implementation of the generic standard IEC 61508, which addresses safety instrumented systems based on the use of electrical/electronic/programmable electronic technology.
+The IEC 61511 standard for Functional safety - Safety instrumented systems for the process industry sector,[5] was published in 2003 as the process sector implementation of the generic standard IEC 61508. which addresses safetv instrumented systems the based on use electrical/electronic/programmable electronic technology.
 The standard promotes the concept that the safety instrumented functions are specified, designed, integrated and validated based on risk assessment.
 One part of the specification is to establish the needed Safety Integrity Level (SIL) of each function.

 The solutions presented in section 10 are based on a qualitative risk ranking approach, using good industrial design practice and many years of experience in the gas industry, rather than the approach described in IEC 61511.
-However the IEC 61511 standard can be used as a method of supporting the risk assessment and system design process described in this document.
+However the IEC 61511 standard can be used as a method of supporting the risk assessment and system design process described in this publication.

-10. Solutions
+10 Solutions